 When state holidays are on a weekend, they are not included in the annual allotment.

-State agencies may not have the same holidays as do institutions of higher education.
-However, these state holidays usually are observed by both:
+Please note that state agencies may not have the same holidays as do institutions of higher education.

 UNT and UNT Dallas observe spring break week for students.
 Spring break usually follows the eighth week of instruction of the spring semester and a break is usually scheduled by all Texas public colleges and universities that observe spring break.
 Some years, a Spring Break Day for faculty and staff is approved by the UNT System Board of Regents.